Lei Pan

 Rather than focus on early-life natural disasters (Bernile et al., 2017), this study investigates how multiple pandemic imprints throughout a CEO's career affect their behaviours.
 Drawing on imprinting theory, we provide robust evidence that companies led by CEOs who experience SARS tend to have lower cash holdings.
 However, the imprinting effects become insignificant when CEOs experience more severe and multiple pandemics (i.e., SARS and COVID-19).
 We document a nonmonotonic relationship between the severity and intensity of CEOs' pandemic imprints throughout their careers and their propensity for adopting agressive financial strategies.
 Our study extends Bernile et al. (2017) and enriches the literature on CEO imprints by investigating the impact of multiple pandemic experiences at the CEO's career stage rather than early-life on their behaviours.

-with Zijie Huang and June Cao, under review.
+with Zijie Huang and June Cao, Journal of Business Finance and Accounting, revise and resubmit.

 |